bayfrontmedia/bones/docs/services/veil.md

 ### Create controller

-The `/app/Controllers/VeilExample` controller will be added, which provides an example of how to use Veil.
+The `/app/Controllers/VeilController` controller will be added, which provides an example of how to use Veil.

 The `veil.data` filter is used from within this file to filter the value of the `$data` array passed to the view.

 The `response.body` filter is used from within this file to filter the value of the response body.

-> **NOTE:** Once Veil is installed, create a route which resolves to `VeilExample:index` to see it in action.
+> **NOTE:** Once Veil is installed, create a route which resolves to `VeilController:index` to see it in action.

 ### Create views

 Sample views are created at `/resources/views/examples`.
-These are used from within the `VeilExample` controller.
+These are used from within the `VeilController` controller.